privateprep/coding-space-website/src/pages/blog/2022-08-11-what-coding-level-is-my-child-ready-for.md

       ## Teen Code

-      Teen Code is for ages 14-18.
-It covers Beginner to Advanced material in a setting that is suited for a more mature age group.
-We’re putting the finishing touches on our course offerings and would love to hear what works best for your child’s busy schedule.
+      Teen Code is for ages 14-17.
+It covers Intermediate to Advanced material in a setting that is suited for a more mature age group.

-      Join Our Teen Code [waitlist](<https://forms.gle/PwYHpk2JZ7PkMyxa9>).
   - type: textOnly
     textAlign: left
     bgColor: "#faf6ee"